-- Enhance legal protections for undocumented immigrants; - Increase funding for legal services and deportation defense, as in SB 6, which would expand Statefunded legal services to undocumented adults, and AB 3, which would make grants available for nonprofits and public defenders offices to competently serve undocumented clients; and - Address the growing number of unaccompanied children crossing the border, including increasing funds for immigration-related legal services, shelter and care.
+- Enhance legal protections for undocumented immigrants; - Increase funding for legal services and deportation defense, as in SB 6, which would expand State- funded legal services to undocumented adults, and AB 3, which would make grants available for nonprofits and public defenders offices to competently serve undocumented clients; and - Address the growing number of unaccompanied children crossing the border, including increasing funds for immigration-related legal services, shelter and care. - Protect against federal actions that might sanction counties who work to protect their immigrant communities.